TALHAA23/intelligent-react-components/docs/FormModel.md

 - `"mutations"`: An array of objects, each describing a mutation operation to be performed within the event listener.
 Each mutation object should have an `id`, `returnFormat`, and `mutate` field.
 - `"callbacks"`: An object containing independent and dependent callbacks.
 See the "Callbacks" section for details.
 - `"onInit"`: A string defining initialization logic for the form element, executed on the first render.

+**Non-Processing Keys**
+Keys which the model has nothing to do with.

+- element: The type of element .i.e form

 ## Processing Steps